zephyrproject-rtos/zephyr/boards/posix/native_sim/doc/index.rst

 .. _nsim_per_flash_simu:

+**EEPROM simulator**
+  The EEPROM simulator can also be used in the native targets.
+In these, you have the added feature of keeping the EEPROM content on a file on the host filesystem.
+  By default this is kept in the file :file:`eeprom.bin` in the current working directory, but you can select the location of this file and its name with the command line parameter ``--eeprom``.
+  Some more information can be found in :ref:`the emulators page <emul_eeprom_simu_brief>`.

-**Flash driver**
+**Flash simulator**
-  A flash driver is provided that accesses all flash data through a binary file on the host file system.
+  The flash simulator can also be used in the native targets.
+In this you have the option to keep the flash content in a binary file on the host file system or in RAM.
 The behavior of the flash device can be configured through the native_sim board devicetree or Kconfig settings under :kconfig:option:`CONFIG_FLASH_SIMULATOR`.

   By default the binary data is located in the file :file:`flash.bin` in the current